thraxil/cbp/README.md

 back on for 1 second, if there are more failures, it blocks traffic for 2 seconds, 4 seconds, 8 seconds, etc.

+## Install

+Grab a Linux binary from the releases (64-bit Linux only, I'm afraid), or if you have a Go environment set up:

+    $ go get github.com/thraxil/cbp

+Or clone the repo and do

+    $ make install_deps && make

 ## Flags

 `-l` - [required] local address:port to listen on.